chrisabrams/deno-with-prisma/README.md

 ## Notes

-The `prisma/patch.ts` file needs to be modified so that TypeScript on Deno is able to resolve some of the types for the Prisma client.
+The `prisma/patch.ts` file is needed to be modify the TypeScript definition from Prisma so Deno is able to resolve some of the types for the Prisma client.